This post may contain affiliate links. Please read my disclosure policy.

-Use this dirty rice recipe to make a classic New Orleans meal easily from scratch!
-With bold Cajun flavor, it’s perfect for a Mardis Gras dinner!
+Dirty rice is a classic New Orleans dish with bold flavor.
+This Cajun rice recipe is simple to make and perfect for a Mardis Gras dinner!

 One benefit of making your favorite foods at home is the ability to adjust the recipe ingredients according to your preferences.